On Krull-Gabriel dimension and Galois coverings: Introduction and main results

 Sections 5 and 6 are the core of the paper.
 Assume that $R$ is a locally support-finite locally bounded $K$-category, $G$ a torsion-free admissible group of $K$-linear automorphisms of $R$ and $F:R\ra A\cong R\slash G$ the Galois covering.
 Section 5 is devoted to some exact functor $\Phi:\CF(R)\ra\CF(A)$.
 The definition of $\Phi:\CF(R)\ra\CF(A)$ uses the fact that $F_{\lambda}:\mod(R)\ra\mod(A)$ is a Galois covering of module categories, see Theorem 2.1.
 In Theorem 5.5 we prove the main properties of $\Phi:\CF(R)\ra\CF(A)$.
 Section 6 contains the main results of the paper.
 We prove Theorem 6.3 which is a more detailed version of Theorem 1.2, asserting some further properties of the functor $\Phi:\CF(R)\ra\CF(A)$.
 In Corollary 6.4 we show that the functor $\Phi$ preserves Krull-Gabriel filtrations, in some concrete sense, provided $\Phi$ is dense.
 Proofs of Theorem 6.3 and Corollary 6.4 rely on results of Section 5.

-In Section 7 we apply Theorem 6.3 to determine the Krull-Gabriel dimension of standard selfinjective algebras of polynomial growth, see Theorem 7.3.
-We deduce in Corollary 7.4 that if $A$ is such an algebra of infinite representation type, then $\KG(A)=2$ if and only if $\rad_{A}^{\omega}$ is nilpotent.
-Finally, we discuss the existence of super-decomposable pure-injective modules over these algebras, see Theorem 7.5.
+Sections 7 and 8 are devoted to the applications of the main results.
+Namely, in Section 7 we determine the Krull-Gabriel dimension of locally support-finite repetitive $K$-categories.
+This is done in Theorem 7.3 by using Lemma 4.3, classification of tame locally support-finite $K$-categories \cite{AsSk4} and classification of cycle-finite algebras with finite Krull-Gabriel dimension \cite{Sk5}.
+Section 8 applies Theorem 6.3, Theorem 7.3 and the results of \cite{Sk0}, \cite{Sk4} to determine the Krull-Gabriel dimension of standard selfinjective algebras of polynomial growth, see Theorem 8.1.
+We deduce in Corollary 8.2 that if $A$ is such an algebra of infinite representation type, then $\KG(A)=2$ if and only if $\rad_{A}^{\omega}$ is nilpotent.
+Finally, we discuss the existence of super-decomposable pure-injective modules over these algebras, see Theorem 8.3.